 Travel Expenses for Another Individual

-You generally cannot deduct travel expenses you pay or incur for your spouse, dependent, or other individual who accompanies you on business travel.
-However, you can deduct the travel expenses you pay or incur for an individual who accompanies you on business travel if the individual:
+You generally cannot deduct travel expenses you pay or incur for a spouse, dependent, or other individual who accompanies you (or an employee) on business travel.
+See Publication 463 for more information on deductible travel expenses.